agbrettpittman/100DaysOfCode2023/README.md

 - CSS Grid
 - Docker
 - Svelte

-some days I needed a bit of a break, so I worked on the css challenges found in the css-challenges directory.
+Some days I needed a bit of a break, so I worked on the css challenges found in the css-challenges directory.